ehabsmh/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Program 04: Write a function that prints a string, in reverse, followed by a new line.

 Prototype: void print_rev(char *s);

+Program 05: Write a function that reverses a string.

+Prototype: void rev_string(char *s);